StefanoZoia/METCL/METCL for generation/METCL applied to MetaNet conceptual metaphors/README.md

-CoCoS system applied to Metaphors
+METCL system applied to Metaphors

 A Python tool for dynamic generation of knowledge in Description Logics of Typicality tested in the contexts of RaiPlay, WikiArt Emotions, and ArsMeteo